-SOCs use anonymous and aggregated information on how customers use the Network, enabling us to anticipate possible incidents and blackspots.
-This allows us to proactively identify actions that guarantee a better use of services, predictive maintenance and network optimisation, as well as the execution of faster and more personalised answers to customers when encountering technical problems.
+SOCs use anonymous and aggregated information on how customers use the Network. enabling us to anticipate possible incidents and blackspots.
+This allows us to proactively identify actions that guarantee a better use of services. predictive maintenance and network optimisation, as well

-This new way of using data in operations management allows us to make decisions using homogeneous criteria and calculations, in real time, and on the basis of accurate and comparable data.
+This new way of using data in operations management allows us to make decisions using homogeneous criteria and calculations. in real time. and on the basis of accurate and comparable data.
 This switches our network maintenance practices from "programmed" to "proactive" and "predictive".